 Freeman notes that the products you use to clean are also important, especially when chemicals are in use.
 Kimberly-Clark Professional’s office building survey found that

 76 percent of people preferred seeing cleaning staff use disposable supplies vs. reusables.
 According to Freeman, cotton and microfibre towels are not compatible with many disinfectants as the product will usually remain in the towel rather than be released to the surface you’re intending to clean.
 He suggests contacting your manufacturer of reusables for further guidance on how products can be used with disinfectants.

 More frequent surface cleaning, providing employees with personal protective equipment (PPE)and hand sanitizing stations have all played an important role in keeping workplaces safe since the pandemic began.
 Now, an increasing awareness of the airborne nature of COVID necessitates an enhanced approach to air purification in the workplace.
-“Air purifiers are a great example of a technology that has become mainstream with COVID,” say Robertson and Gassi.
+“Air purifiers are a great example of a technology that has become mainstream with COVID,” say Robertson.
 “Originally it was all about PPE, masks, gloves, sanitizer, etc. But now we are realizing that clean air is just as important, and many companies are using enhanced filtration or air purifiers to help.”
 Unsure of what type of air purifier is needed at your office?
 Staples Professional works with partners who can conduct room or site audits to help you choose the right product and install it for you.

 Air dryers were once seen as the preferred solution to hand drying in office washrooms, but many companies are now moving away from air dryers due to concerns about how clean hands really are after drying and the potential for cross-contamination.